 Skip to content

-Convert JPG to PNG on Mac with Preview for editing workflows.
+Convert JPG to PNG on Mac with GetCompress, Preview, or sips.
 JPEG artifacts do not disappear after conversion.

 By Petr Samokhin

 Your editor asks for PNG.
-The client sent JPEG exports from their CMS.
-You need a lossless container for masking, overlay work, or a tool that rejects JPEG.
-Converting wraps the same pixels in PNG; it does not undo compression blocks from an over-compressed source.
-Still, the format swap is a normal step in design handoffs, print prep, and asset pipelines where downstream tools are picky about extensions.
-You will see blocky artifacts if the JPEG was saved too aggressively; ask for a better source when quality matters, but convert anyway when the pipeline requires PNG entry.
+The client sent JPEG exports.
+You need a lossless container for masking or a tool that rejects JPEG.
+Converting wraps the same pixels in PNG.
+It does not undo compression blocks from a weak source.
+Ask for a better master when quality matters; convert anyway when the pipeline requires PNG entry.

 1. Open the JPEG in Preview.